LBHackney-IT/API-Playbook/docs/pipeline_implementation.md

 The lambda function implements the following:

-- Receives S3 notifications
+- Receives S3 notifications.
-- Retrieves bucket and file details from the notification
+- Retrieves bucket and file details from the notification.
-- Truncates the target table in the target database
+- Truncates the target table in the target database.
-- Makes use of AWS Postgres function that copies data from an csv file in S3 to Postgres to migrate the data
+- Makes use of AWS Postgres function that copies data from an csv file in S3 to Postgres to migrate the data.
-- Logs any exceptions and errors to Cloudwatch
+- Logs any exceptions and errors to Cloudwatch.

  ** Note: The Postgres database and table to match the CSV format needs to be created separately. **